Backpacking Perth, the most isolated capital city in the world, will surely captivate you with its charm.

 Cottesloe: A quieter beach than Scarborough with grassy slopes that are ideal for a sunset picnic.

 Perth is a popular backpacker destination, so naturally, there are many backpacker hostels scattered throughout the city.
-I have listed my top 3 favorite hostels in Perth below, but make sure to check out the link below for a full list of Perth’s best hostels.
+I have listed my top 3 favorite hostels in Perth below.

 Best Backpacker Hostel — Hay Street Traveller’s Inn